find your perfect postgrad program

 Choosing a masters program

-Many public administration programs are one year in length, but a substantial number last for two years.
-The differences, moreover, extend beyond their lengths.
-Some are resolutely domestic in focus; others (such as Italy’s Bocconi), international.
-Some train students largely to work in government, others, in non-profits/not-for-profits.
-Some have a functional focus, offering tracks in budgeting and finance, for instance, whereas others focus on governmental units (local administration, for instance) or industries (such as healthcare).
-In addition, some focus on administration whereas others focus on policy (although the latter are more commonly called Masters of Public Policy programs.)
-The result is that students are potentially spoiled for choice.
+Many public administration programs are one year in length, although some do last for two years.
+The differences extend beyond simply their duration.
+Some public administration programs are resolutely domestic in focus whilst others are international.
+Some courses train students largely to work in government, others, in non-profits/not-for-profits.
+Some have a functional focus, offering tracks in budgeting and finance, for instance, whereas others focus on governmental units, eg local administration or industries, such as healthcare.
+In addition, some focus on administration whereas others focus on policy, although the latter are more commonly called Masters of Public Policy programs.

-On top of this sort of breadth, many schools offer two programs, one for those with limited or no experience and one for those with substantial experience and these can be very similar to MBA programs in Public Administration.
+On top of this sort of breadth of course content and duration, many universities offer two programs, one for those with limited or no previous experience and one for those with substantial experience and this option can be very similar to MBA programs in Public Administration.

-Some programs require at least several years of experience.
-Of those that do not, many require relevant coursework in social science or managerial fields (especially statistics and economics) and/or completing an internship during the program.
+Some programs require several years of experience, and of those that don’t, many require relevant coursework in social science or managerial fields (especially statistics and economics) and/or completing an internship during the program.

 • Demonstrated commitment to the public or non-profit/not-for-profit sector.